broeker/cosmos/README.md

 ### Step two

-Install the site and run and initial build command:
+Install the site and run an initial build command:

 ```
 cd cosmos